YOUR RIGHTS UNDER THE NEW JERSEY DOG BITE LAWS

 - The dog bit or attacked you, causing injury, and

 - You were in a public place or were not trespassing on the defendant’s property at the time of the attack

 There is no requirement that you demonstrate that the dog had a prior history of aggressive behavior or violence, or that the dog had any prior inclination toward aggressive behavior.
 If you were on the defendant’s property without permission at the time of the attack, your right to recover will depend on whether the trespass was with criminal intent.
 If the trespass was inadvertent, you still have a right to damages.
 If, however, you entered the defendant’s property knowingly, or with intent to commit a criminal act, the defendant may assert criminal trespass as a defense to liability.

 CONTACT MALLON & TRANGER

 We offer a free initial consultation to anyone in New Jersey who has been bitten or mauled by a dog.
 For a meeting, contact us online or call us at 732-702-0333 for an appointment.
-We have offices in Freehold, Toms River and Point Pleasant.
+We have offices in Freehold and Point Pleasant.